IslamAlsawaftah/reading-notes/MVC.md

 @addTagHelper makes Tag Helpers available

-If your project contains an EmailTagHelper with the default namespace (AuthoringTagHelpers.TagHelpers.EmailTagHelper), you can provide the fully qualified name (FQN) of the Tag Helper:
+If your project contains an EmailTagHelper with the default namespace (AuthoringTagHelpers.TagHelpers.EmailTagHelper), you can provide the fully qualified name (FQN) of the Tag Helper

 ```
 @using AuthoringTagHelpers